mrdoob/three.js/threejs/lessons/threejs-optimize-lots-of-objects.md

   const boxWidth = 1;
   const boxHeight = 1;
   const boxDepth = 1;
-  const geometry = new THREE.BoxBufferGeometry(boxWidth, boxHeight, boxDepth);
+  const geometry = new THREE.BoxGeometry(boxWidth, boxHeight, boxDepth);
   // make it so it scales away from the positive Z axis geometry.applyMatrix4(new THREE.Matrix4().makeTranslation(0, 0, 0.5));